alexpaul/JSON-Examples/README.md

 5. Save this file in your App navigation folder.
 6. Use the `Bundle` class to read the `.json` file and parse to your Swift object.

-> Make sure `JSON` contents you copied starts on line 1 in your new file.
+> Make sure the `JSON` contents you copied starts on line 1 in your new file.
 It won't be valid `JSON` if there are new lines or any comments other than the  `JSON` starting at the open bracket to the the last closed bracket.

 ## 2. Create the Swift Model that represents the JSON payload